-Professor Stern had been appointed as arbitrator twice in the preceding six years by Croatia's counsel, Latham & Watkins (Elitech, para.
-20).
+50 Professor Stern had been appointed as arbitrator twice in the preceding six years by Croatia's counsel, Latham & Watkins (Elitech, Paragraph 20).
 This ground of complaint was not addressed in the decisions.

-52 Elitech, paras.
-12 and 41.
+51 Elitech, Paragraphs 12 and 41.

-The Orange List is a non-exhaustive list of specific situations that, depending on the facts of a given case, may, in the eyes of the parties, give rise to doubts as to the arbitrator's impartiality or independence (IBA Guidelines, Recital II, 3).
+53 The Orange List is a non-exhaustive list of specific situations that, depending on the facts of a given case, may, in the eyes of the parties, give rise to doubts regarding the arbitrator's impartiality or independence (IBA Guidelines, Recital II, 3).

-55 IBA Guidelines, Part II, Section 3, Clause 3.1.3.
+54 IBA Guidelines, Part II, Section 3, Clause 3.1.3.

-56 Highbury International AVV, Compañia Minera de Bajo Caroní AVV and Ramstein Trading Inc v.
-Bolivarian Republic of Venezuela, ICSID Case No. ARB/14/10, Decision on the Proposal to Disqualify Professor Brigitte Stern (9 Jun.
-2015) (Highbury).
+55 Highbury International AVV, Compañia Minera de Bajo Caroní AVV and Ramstein Trading Inc v.
+Bolivarian Republic of Venezuela, ICSID Case No. ARB/14/10, Decision on the Proposal to Disqualify Professor Brigitte Stern (9 June 2015) (Highbury).